-In my case, there are several other specific connections with this logo that are really nice.
+In my case, there are several other connections with my logo that are nice.
 It's very powerful to have an authentic and meaningful connection to any symbolic image.
 For me, as a business owner, it's cool that my name is also a reference to worship of the sun.
 I have used my name in logos in the past - and it's meaningful to find a symbol that combines my name with my business in some way.
 I also have painted the phoenix in the past - as a memorial to my great-grandfather who had passed and all my assessors in general.

 Other key connections include the fact that my business is called foreverbird studio.
 I didn't specifically think of a phoenix at the time, but it seems obvious now.
-I have already been moving my color palate in my logo toward the red and yellows of a firebird.
-I have also been drawing stage dragon bird hybrids... like drag-bat and dragon-parakeet.

 IMPORTANCE OF ORIGINAL DESIGN

 Time can be a factor in many businesses for logo development.
 When your product, sales, and marketing teams are waiting for materials, the logo can hold up other essentials business processes.
 When time is a factor, it's always a good idea to choose a template logo that has already proven itself to be popular in the stock art world.
-Chances are your logo will never be side to side with your competition in your corner of the globe - but it does happen.
+Chances are your logo will never be side by side with your competition in your corner of the globe - but it does happen.
 It's kind of like showing up to a party to find that someone else is wearing your shirt - but al least it's a nice professional design.